P10T4/gasless-token/README.md

 ## Start running locally
 To start, open two terminal windows in the project root.

-In first window, run the following to start local blockchain node
+In first window, run the following to start local blockchain node together with gsn network
 ```
 yarn start:node
 ```

 In second window, run the following to compile and deploy contract to local node, as well as starting frontend react app
 ```
-yarn start:app
+yarn deploy
 ```